Boris Johnson and the politics of Brexit

 If he has an eye on the future leadership prize, there is an advantage to staying in the team, with a big fancy job, to be seen to be fighting for the Eurosceptic version of Brexit, rather than sulking in a strop to the backbenches, to be the darling of a certain vigorous constituency, but the disloyal bête noire of everyone else.

 It's not the first, or I suspect, the last time this question will be asked.
-Yes, you should care, that the foreign secretary implied he might resign, but maybe just not that much, just yet.
+Yes, you should care that the foreign secretary implied he might resign, but maybe just not that much, just yet.